The Future of the .NET Foundation and .NET OSS

 Under the contribution model, the .NET Foundation doesn’t actually own the copyright to the source code - it’s simply granted a perpetual, irrevocable license to it and the maintainers agree to change the copyright header to match the .NET Foundation going forward.
 All contributors still own their contributions and can also grant licenses to their work to other organizations under the same terms - as defined by the project’s OSS license.

 Under the assignment model the .NET Foundation holds the copyrights and essentially owns the source.
-It’s worth noting that one of the recent bones of contention between maintainers and the .NET Foundation is that this form of contribution was silently removed from the website and then added back two hours later without much explaination, leading many maintainers to conclude that this was a move the Foundation was contemplating in order to exercise more direct ownership over member projects.
-That episode passed without a lot of public pushback - but there were privately expressed concerns from maintainers.
+It’s worth noting that one of the recent bones of contention between maintainers and the .NET Foundation is that this form of contribution was silently removed from the website and then added back two hours later without much explanation, leading many maintainers to conclude that this was a move the Foundation was contemplating in order to exercise more direct ownership over member projects.
+That episode passed without a lot of public push-back - but there were privately expressed concerns from maintainers.

 In either case the IP protections the nonprofit holds don’t do anything to prevent users from forking the source code and redistributing it under the same terms as the original license.
 That’s the beauty of open source - it can’t really be “owned” under most licenses.